Nickmyt/Java_Examples_32/README.md

 # Java_Examples_32
-An assortment of examples of Java language basics
+An assortment of examples of Java language basics.
+Each project has some example code of some of javas abilities.